DanNeidle/fake_account_finder/README.md

 # script for finding companies with false accounts on Companies House

-These instructions are for Linux.
-They should work on Mac.
-They, and the script, may need some adaptation to work on Windows.
-You will need some experience with the command line.
+These instructions are primarily for Linux.
+They should work on macOS, and can be adapted for Windows (see the notes below).
+You will need some familiarity with the command line to proceed.

 ---